-To illustrate the motivation behind coarse ethics, consider now that we are a small classroom teacher and give a math test to ten students.
+\begin{example}[Pushforward to a pass/fail outcome] As a running example, consider now that we are a small classroom teacher and give a math test to ten students.
 The results appear in Table \ref{tab:student_scores}, Figure \ref{fig1}.

 We can represent the results using CGPs as follows: Let the underlying score scale be the finite totally ordered set